A Bed and Breakfast in Orkney

-Type: Family Capacity: 2 adults 2 infants Bathroom: Ensuite Shower In Room: Double bedroom, plus a sofa bed in the sitting room, kitchen, bathroom.
+Type: Family Capacity: 2 adults 2 infants Bathroom: Ensuite Shower In Room: TV, Wifi, Full kitchen, TV/DVD, Fridge, Microwave, Hairdryer.
+Double bedroom, plus a sofa bed in the sitting room, kitchen, bathroom.
 The flat is on two floors and has its own entrance.
 It is situated in a wing of my own home, Bank of Scotland House, next door to The Creel.
 Bookings will only be accepted for a minimum of three nights.
-Please contact for advantageous – much cheaper – weekly and longer rates.
+Please contact for advantageous – much cheaper – weekly (£400pw) and monthly (lower still) rates.

 Get Quote & Book Now